Dancing adds richness to everyday life and a touch of excitement to your week.

 My teaching life had already begun in 1991 when I became a fitness instructor and swimming teacher.
 I’d already had quite a lot of teaching experience, so the progression to starting up some Bellydance classes in 1997 at my local university seemed a natural step.

-The fee depends on: day of the week, night or day, and travel time.
 I dance at all types of events, with the exception of buck's parties.

 A show can include Arabic, Greek and Turkish music and any or all of the following:

 If I turn up and the performance is cancelled, the cancellation fee is half of the agreed price.